SX-Aurora/SX-Aurora.github.io/_posts/2018-12-04-Testing-VEOS-DMA-prof.md

-This post presents a testing VEOS version, derived from the official v1.3.2 with two added features: accelerated DMA and a fix for external sampling VE profiling.
+This post presents a testing VEOS version, derived from the official v1.3.2 with two added features: accelerated DMA and a fix for external sampling VE profiling, as well as instructions on how to test these new features.
 It is a follow-up on the post ["Building VEOS"](https://sx-aurora.github.io/posts/Building-VEOS/) that was describing